Free AI Strategy Tool

-What Is a Fundraising Strategy?
+What Is a Charity Fundraising Plan?

 Our free AI creator generates a complete strategy tailored to your organisation's context — using Gift Aid guidance and Fundraising Regulator standards for UK charities, state charitable solicitation and DAF references for US nonprofits, and general international best practice for organisations in other countries.